 PROFIT: The Economic Pillar of Sustainability

 Economic sustainability is used to define strategies that promote the utilization of socio-economic resources to their best advantage.
-A sustainable economic model proposes an equitable distribution and efficient allocation of resources.
+A sustainable business model proposes an equitable distribution and efficient allocation of resources.
 The idea is to promote the use of those resources in an efficient and responsible way that provides long-term benefits and establishes profitability.
 A profitable business is more likely to remain stable and continue to operate from one year to the next, which creates longevity for both the business and its employees

-The nice thing about taking a total approach to sustainability is that if you focus on social and environmental issues, profitability will often follow.
-Social initiatives have an impact on consumer behavior and employee performance, while environmental initiatives such as energy efficiency and pollution mitigation can have a direct impact on reducing waste, which also improves a business’ financial health.
+The most powerful thing for modern businesses taking a comprehensive approach to sustainability is that a focus on social and environmental issues is likely to create profitability in its wake.
+Social initiatives have a positive impact on consumer behavior and employee performance, while environmental initiatives such as energy efficiency and pollution mitigation can have a direct impact on reducing waste, which also improves a business’ financial health.

-Economic sustainability involves making sure the business makes a profit, but also that business operations don’t create social or environmental issues that would harm the long-term success of the company.
+Economic sustainability involves making sure the business makes a profit but also ensures that business operations don’t create social or environmental issues that would harm the long-term success of the company.

-Defining sustainability and corporate social responsibility by using the Three Pillars of Sustainability can help a company determine its own sustainable and successful road.
+Defining business sustainability and corporate social responsibility by using the 3 Pillars of Sustainability can help a company determine its own sustainable and successful path forward.
 Following these general guidelines and learning from the examples of other companies will let you determine the best path to take for your own company.